The Ultimate Money Checklist for the New Year

 This is the most important part of the checklist.
 To win with money, you need to set a solid financial foundation.
 With these tools in place, you’ll be able to track your progress, plan for expenses, and survive financial emergencies.
 Without it, your whole financial world can collapse quickly.
 Here’s what you need:

 - Start a Budget – Creating a budget is simply making a financial plan for the month.
 It helps you prepare for the income you have coming in and the expenses you have going out.
 It’s the best tool you can use to unleash the powerful potential of your own paycheck.
-Learn how to create a zero-sum budget here, or join the 5-day money challenge now to get started!
+Learn how to create a zero-sum budget here, create a budget with Excel, or check out one of these awesome money tools to help you get started!
+(Pssst…most of these are free!)

 - Track Your Spending – To make changes, you need to know where you’ve been and where you’re going.
 Start tracking your expenses to see where you’ve been spending your money.
 Compare this to your budget several times each month to ensure you’re still on track.
 We teach you to track your spending like a boss here.